Computational model advance deep brain stimulation for Parkinson's disease: Mathematical theoretical model

-To explore the effect of high-frequency stimulation of the STN on the STN-GPe loop and how their combined output, in turn, changes the GPi output to the thalamus, Rubin and Terman developed a computational model in 2004 \cite{Rubin2004}.
-The model expanded from the previous STN-GPe model they developed in 2002 \cite{Terman2002}.
+To explore the effect of high-frequency stimulation of the STN on the STN-GPe loop and how their combined output changes the GPi output to the thalamus, Rubin and Terman developed a computational model in 2004 \citep{Rubin2004}.
+The model expanded from the previous STN-GPe model they developed in 2002 \citep{Terman2002}.
 GPi neurons and thalamocortical (TC) neurons were added to the model.
+Each neuron is constructed in a Hodgkin-Huxley type conductance-based model, represented as a set of nonlinear differential equations.
+Model neurons can replicate the firing phenomena of real neurons.
+TC cells of the model received a excitatory input train of spikes and inhibitory inputs from GPi.
+Figure 4 briefly represents the structure of the model neurons.

-Rubin and Terman first put the model in a normal physiological state.
-The output of GPi was irregular and uncorrelated in the normal physiological state.
-Such output had a low inhibitory effect on thalamic cells, which can transmit excitatory motor sensory input to cortical areas.
-They then adjusted the STR input and reduced the GPi inhibition level.
-The setting produced regular synchronized oscillatory activity in the STN-GPe network and brought the model into a "PD state" consistent with the clinical data.
+The authors quantify the curative effect of DBS by using the error index, which represents the fidelity of the relay of TC cells to their excitatory inputs.
+The model has three states: normal, PD, and DBS.
+The output of GPi was irregular and uncorrelated in the normal state.
+Such output had a low inhibitory effect on thalamic cells, which can transmit excitatory sensorimotor input to cortical areas.
+The STR input and the GPi inhibition level were adjusted in PD state.
+The setting produced regular synchronized oscillatory activity in the STN-GPe network.
 The increased rhythmicity of STN and GPe firing resulted in rhythmic GPi firing.
 Experimental results suggested that the GPi neurons in the PD state induced $\beta$-frequency bursting discharges.
+The error index showed that the switch from irregular to bursting activity in BG impaired the fidelity of TC relay.
 TC cells were phase-inhibited and no longer completely transmitted motor sensory input of the cortex.
-At last, Rubin and Terman used high-frequency DBS at 167 Hz to stimulate STN neurons.
-The model imply that high-frequency stimulation induced high-frequency firing rate of inhibitory GPi cells, which resulted in a strong but tonic inhibition.
-The tonic inhibition may have a much weaker effect on the TC's ability to transmit motor sensory input than beta frequency inhibition.
+In DBS state, the authors used high-frequency DBS at 167 Hz to stimulate STN neurons.
+The model implies that high-frequency stimulation induced a high-frequency firing rate of inhibitory GPi cells, which resulted in a strong but tonic inhibition.
+The tonic inhibition may have a much weaker effect on the TC’s ability to transmit motor sensory input than $\beta$ frequency inhibition.
+In other words, these changes improve TC cells' responsiveness to excitatory inputs.
+Thus, the authors concluded that DBS might effectively reduce motor symptoms in PD by eliminating the oscillatory nature of inhibitory inputs (e.g., GPi) to TC cells.